 With United recently winning in Belgrade, in the Europa League and on Sunday at Norwich in the Premier League, Solskjaer continued with a 3-5-2 formation, which was born out of frustration, after United set up not to lose against Liverpool recently.
 The 3-5-2 became more of a 5-4-1 when United went ahead, just to bore the life out of everyone watching.
 They scored when Marcos Alonso gave the ball away to Daniel James; in running back towards the penalty area, Alonso caught James and a penalty was awarded.
 After having his penalty saved by Tim Krul on Sunday, Marcus Rashford stepped up again but this time he deceived Caballero by sending him the wrong way to make it 0-1.

 On the balance of play, United deserved to be ahead, but Chelsea through Reece James combining with Callum Hudson-Odoi down the right troubled their defence after they’d scored.
 However, Romero wasn’t tested during the first half and we went in at half time a goal down.
+Find here how to have an epic friday night.
 Last season, Derby with Frank Lampard in charge knocked United out in the Third Round, but that wasn’t going to be repeated here.
 Michy Batshuayi gave us hope with just under half hour to go when he ran on to a long Caballero ball; Batshuayi held off the United defence, ran and shot past Romero to make it 1-1.
 Prior to the goal, two decent Hudson-Odoi efforts went begging, but at 1-1 we were back in the game.

 However, just as we looked on top, Pedro conceded a free-kick in the 73rd minute 30 yards out to the centre of the goal.
 The resulting free-kick was a rocket of a shot from Rashford, which flew into the top left hand corner to give United a 1-2 lead and eventually their passage to the Quarter-Finals.